georgeAO/IterativeCoarsening/README.md

 This work learns decomposable models through a process named *Iterative Coarsening* (IC).
 Additionally, we implement a greedy hill-climbing approach which learns decomposable models by adding a single edge to the model in each iteration which maximizes a local scoring function.
 Currently, both methods support:

 - Learning with real data sets using the BDeu scoring function.
-- Bouding the maximal clique size of a learned model.
+- Bounding the maximal clique size of a learned model.
 - Learning graphs which are a maximal kDG (IC only).

 At present, both methods begin the learning process by using a maximal spanning tree.
 Hence, if the optimal graph is one which is which is very disconnected, these implementations may not obtain ideal results.
 However, we envision to update both methods soon to account for this.